Who needs a PR Card and why?

 Can I send all my family members’ PR card applications together?Yes, but you should be sure to put each application in a separate envelope in case they are processed at separate times.
-CIC attempts to process family members’ applications together, however this is not always possible and is not guaranteed.
+IRCC attempts to process family members’ applications together, however this is not always possible and is not guaranteed.

 My PR Card is expiring soon or has already expired.
-What do I do now?If you want to travel outside of Canada, you must apply to renew your PR card and take the new card with you when you leave Canada.
-You do not need to have a valid PR card to remain a permanent resident of Canada, and the act of not having a PR card does not change your status as a permanent resident.
+What do I do now?If you want to travel outside of Canada, you must apply to renew your Permanent Resident card and take the new card with you when you leave Canada.
+You do not need to have a valid PR card to remain a permanent resident of Canada, and the act of not having a Permanent Resident card does not change your status as a permanent resident.
 However, you may have trouble proving your status to apply for jobs or obtain government services such as healthcare if you do not show a valid PR card.

-Can I renew my PR Card outside of Canada?No, you cannot renew your PR card from outside of Canada.
+Can I renew my PR Card outside of Canada?No, you cannot renew your Permanent Resident card from outside of Canada.
 You must be physically present in Canada to submit an application for a PR card, and you must state the city on the application where you are signing and dating the declaration.
 In order to maintain permanent resident status in Canada, you must have spent at least two years out of the previous five years living in Canada.

 What is a Record of Movement?Every time you enter a particular country, your passport is scanned by the customs official.
-If you are a permanent resident of Canada, your PR card is scanned as well when you enter Canada.
-You may request a list of your entries to any country to be provided with your PR card application in the event that you do not have two Notices of Assessment from the past 5 years, or you are specifically instructed to do so by CIC.
+If you are a permanent resident of Canada, your Permanent Resident card is scanned as well when you enter Canada.
+You may request a list of your entries to any country to be provided with your PR card application in the event that you do not have two Notices of Assessment from the past 5 years, or you are specifically instructed to do so by IRCC.
 NOTE: Records must be obtained from each country individually.
 Also, only your entries to a country are recorded; there is no record of your exits from the country.

 I am in big trouble - HELP!
 FAQs